Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- So far this season, 23.4% of the 496 passes thrown by his team have gone McLaurin's way.

-- With nine targets in the red zone this season, McLaurin has been on the receiving end of 18.0% of his team's 50 red zone pass attempts.
+- McLaurin has seen the ball thrown his way nine times in the red zone this season, 18.0% of his team's 50 red zone pass attempts.

 - The Football Team have run 54.3% passing plays and 45.7% rushing plays this season.
 They rank 24th in the NFL in scoring.